Your First MTB Skills Clinic at Trail Hub: What to Expect with Minii Adventures

 Riding over roots and rocks

-Lifting your front (or rear) wheel
+Lifting your front & rear wheel

 Line choice on technical features